get-itips/get-itips.github.io/input/posts/tmr-conditional-access.md

 ![TMR Android Sign In event](/images/MTR_Android_SignIn.png)

-So, we could use CAPs with Android-based MTR devices without any other intervention (like AADJ/Enrolling, see https://techcommunity.microsoft.com/t5/intune-customer-success/enrolling-microsoft-teams-rooms-on-windows-devices-with/ba-p/3246986 )
+So, we could use CAPs with Android-based MTR devices without any other intervention (like AADJ/Enrolling, see [Enrolling Microsoft Teams Rooms on Windows devices with Microsoft Endpoint Manager](https://techcommunity.microsoft.com/t5/intune-customer-success/enrolling-microsoft-teams-rooms-on-windows-devices-with/ba-p/3246986?WT.mc_id=M365-MVP-5004663)) in case you can't use Endpoint Manager/Intune for any reason.

+# The end?

 Hope these findings are useful and saves time for someone, as this took me a good couple of days to find out and test.